aelfric/ncfl-livedocs/ld.md

 - Forfeit time is 10 minutes after the Round is set to start.
 - If you are not in your room - you will forfeit the round.
 - Just a Reminder: The use of computers, electronic storage, and retrieval devices, etc., is allowed in LD Rounds.
   - Connectivity to any persons other than the competitors or judges in the round is not allowed.
 Competitors violating this rule will be disqualified from the competition.

 ### Judges

 - For Lincoln-Douglas - there are three (3) judges per round (5 in Semis and Finals).
-    - Please wait for all judges before the round begins.
+- Please confirm that all three judges see the same teams on their ballots before the round begins.
 - We are very tight on judges - so please plan to judge all 5 rounds (10 flights) on Saturday.
 - If you are assigned a round: push “{{button}}” to acknowledge the ballot as soon as you are in the room and able.
 If it is a double flighted round, press